Jacobkooi/DQN_Entropy/README.md

 This repository contains the research work on **"Analyzing Latent Entropy in Deep Q-Learning"**, as presented in the SSCI 2025 publication.

-## Abstract

-Deep Q-Learning relies heavily on neural networks to estimate optimal policies.
-However, issues like representation saturation or contraction in the final hidden layer can hinder optimization and convergence.
-This study explores the role of latent representation entropy in deep Q-learning, proposes entropy-enhancing techniques, and evaluates their effects on learning efficiency and performance.

 ## Repository Contents

-- **Code:** Implementation of the entropy-enhancing methods and the Deep Q-Network architecture.
+- **Code:** Implementation of the entropy-enhancing methods using the Deep Q-Network architecture.
-- **Experiments:** Scripts and configurations for reproducing the maze and Atari environment experiments.
+- **Experiments:** Scripts and configurations for reproducing the maze experiments.

 ## How to Use